Improper vs finitely additive distributions as limits of countably additive probabilities: Uniform distribution on integers

 \subsubsection{Limiting relative frequency (LRF) uniform distributions.}

 \cite{kadaohagan1995} consider a stronger condition to define uniformity.
-For a subset $A$, define its limiting relative frequency LRF$(A)$ by when this limit exists.
-A FAP $\pi$ on $\mathbb N$ is said to be {\em LRF-uniform} if $\pi (A) = p$ when $\textrm{LRF}(A)=p$.
+For a subset $A$, define its Limiting Relative Frequency LRF$(A)$ by when this limit exists.
+A FAP $\pi$ on $\mathbb N$ is said to be {\em LRF uniform} if $\pi (A) = p$ when $\textrm{LRF}(A)=p$.